cms-opendata-workshop/tutorial-lesson-cloud-processing-gcp/episodes/01-intro.md

 If you don't have access to a Linux terminal or prefer not to install tools locally, you can use Google Cloud Shell.
 You'll need a Google Cloud Platform (GCP) account and a GCP project.
 To open Cloud Shell, click the Cloud Shell icon in the top-right corner of the Google Cloud Console.

 Cloud Shell comes pre-installed with gcloud, kubectl, terraform, and go.
-However, you'll need to install the Argo CLI manually
+However, you'll need to install the Argo CLI manually.

+Remember that while using Cloud Shell is free, you will need to have credits (or pay) for the resources you deploy.

 ::::::::::::::::::::::::::::::::::::::::::::::::::